chenlewis/Multimodal-DPAD-with-forensics-trace-disentanglement/README.md

 ## Data Availability

-If you need access to the dataset used in our paper, please contact us via email at [cschen@szu.edu.cn](mailto:cschen@szu.edu.cn).
+If you need access to the datasets used in our paper, please contact us via email at [cschen@szu.edu.cn](mailto:cschen@szu.edu.cn).

 ## Reference
 This work has been accepted by IEEE ICME2024.